 Monkfish is a delicious and versatile fish that can be cooked in various ways.
 Whether you want to bake, broil, or grill it, monkfish is a great option for a flavorful and healthy meal.

-See also How to cook whole mackerel
+See also How best to cook sweet potato

 Preparation